gilbertchen/duplicacy/GUIDE.md

 ## Scripts

 You can instruct Duplicay to run a script before or after executing a command.
-For exmaple, if you create a bash script with the name *pre-prune* under the *.duplicacy/scripts* directory, this bash script will be run before the *prune* command starts.
+For example, if you create a bash script with the name *pre-prune* under the *.duplicacy/scripts* directory, this bash script will be run before the *prune* command starts.
 A script named *post-prune* will be run after the *prune* command finishes.
 This rule applies to all commands except *init*.